hmenorjr/lazy-hooman/README.md

 # lazy-human
-A collection of shell scripts to automate command line executions.
+A collection of automating stuff because...
+Hoomans.